Skip to content

 Why Partial Updates?

-✅ Benefits
+Benefits

-❌ Full Updates Are Discouraged
+Full Updates (PUT) Are Discouraged

 • Larger payloads

-• Requires fetching the full resource first
+• Often forces you to fetch the full resource first

 How Partial Updates Work